VRChat: User-generated content

 Creating avatars and worlds is an involved process using external tools; they are uploaded by users of a Unity software development kit released alongside VRChat.
-Only a small subset of skilled users create avatars and worlds, which are then made available to the rest of the userbase.
 Avatars are capable of mimicking head and hand motion along with supporting lip syncing, eye tracking, blinking, and other features.
 Trends and variations of avatars can spread deeply through the community, and avatars themselves are often distributed for free, or sold through online marketplaces such as Gumroad or Booth.

 In 2020, VRChat introduced Udon, a visual programming language which uses a node graph system.
 While still considered alpha software, it became usable on publicly-accessible worlds beginning in April 2020.
 A source-to-source compiler known as UdonSharp allows scripts to be written against the Udon APIs in C#.

 In 2022, support for the Open Sound Control (OSC) protocol was added for more advanced interactions with external software and devices.
-Later in the year, VRChat began to implement a secondary application—"VRChat Creator Companion" (VCC)—for managing Unity IDE installations, projects, and downloading community packages using a Unity Package Manager (UPM)-compatible format.
-The previous VRChat SDK2 was deprecated in February 2023, with the Udon-based SDK 3.x becoming mandatory for all future content.
+Later in the year, VRChat began to implement a secondary application—"VRChat Creator Companion" (VCC)—for managing Unity IDE installations, projects, and packages using a Unity Package Manager (UPM)-compatible format.
+The previous VRChat SDK2 was deprecated in February 2023, with the Udon-based SDK 3.x becoming mandatory for all new content going forward.

 In May 2023, VRChat announced that it would add a new monetization framework known as the "Creator Economy".
 Initially, this allows eligible groups to offer subscriptions (via a paid digital currency known as "VRChat Credits") that can, in turn, allow access to exclusive features programmed in worlds (such as VIP rooms or in-game cosmetics) for supporters.
 50% of revenue from subscriptions go to the group owner.
 In May 2025, a related feature known as the "Avatar Marketplace" was also announced, allowing users to purchase access to premium public avatars using Credits; at launch, this included officially licensed avatars such as Quill from Moss.